 - Co-payment of 10CHF per day towards the cost of a hospital stay.

 - A co-payment of 10% of the cost of treatment, once you have exceeded the amount of your deductible.
 This amount can increase for certain prescribed medications.
+It is however capped at CHF700 for adults and CHF350 for children per calendar year.

 Supplementary insurance is not compulsory, but can be beneficial.
 It is not subject to the same conditions as basic insurance, and the benefits can vary depending on the insurance provider.
 It’s important to note that an insurance provider is not obliged to accept you, unlike for basic insurance.
 This means you could be accepted, refused cover, or accepted under certain conditions.